NoLieNoSean/NoNotes/content/Notes/Classification of compact surfaces.md

 > Every compact $2$-manifold with boundary is homeomorphic to a compact $2$-manifold with finitely many open cells removed.

 [^2]: These are stated in and are true for all dimensions in $\textsf{Triang}$.

+# The Euler characteristic

+Note that every polygonal presentation determines a finite simplicial complex, and thus has a well-defined [[Triangulable manifolds#^7ccd26|Euler characteristic]].
+The Euler characteristic of a polygonal presentation is unchanged by elementary transformations.

+We can't yet claim to know the Euler characteristics for arbitrary compact surfaces, since we haven't proven Euler's theorem yet, but we can easily compute $\chi$ for the standard surface presentations we've worked with above:

+> [!Proposition] Euler characteristics of compact surfaces, @leeIntroductionTopologicalManifolds2011 6.19
+> The Euler characteristic of a standard surface presentation ([[#^9b12c0]], [[#^17470d]]) is equal to
+> 1. $2$ for the sphere,
+> 2. $2-2n$ for the connected sum of $n$ tori,
+> 3. $2-n$ for the connected sum of $n$ projective planes.